GLOBAL MARKETS-Yen spikes after Japan intervention, stocks slump

 Japan intervenes to prop up weak yenhttps://tmsnrt.rs/3ffrOAY

-(Reporting by Herbert Lash, Additional reporting by Marc Jones in London, Tom Westbrook in Sydney; Editing by Frank Jack Daniel, Alexander Smith and David Evans)
+(Reporting by Herbert Lash, Additional reporting by Marc Jones in London, Tom Westbrook in Sydney; Editing by Kirsten Donovan, Nick Zieminski and Richard Chang)

 ((herb.lash@thomsonreuters.com; 1-646-223-6019; Reuters Messaging: herb.lash.reuters.com@reuters.net))